Mass spectrum of the $\Omega\bar{\Omega}$ states: Summary

 In summary, we have performed a comprehensive study of $\Omega\bar{\Omega}$ baryonium states with quantum numbers $J^{PC}=0^{-+}$, $1^{--}$, $0^{++}$, and $1^{++}$ within the framework of QCD sum rules.
 The numerical results, summarized in Table~\ref{mass}, indicate the possible existence of four baryonium states with masses $m_{0^{-+}}=(3.22\pm0.07)$ GeV, $m_{1^{--}}=(3.28\pm0.08)$ GeV, $m_{0^{++}}=(3.46\pm0.09)$ GeV, and $m_{1^{++}}=(3.54\pm0.11)$ GeV.
 The predicted masses of the $0^{-+}$ and $1^{--}$ states states lie below the corresponding double-$\Omega$, thresholds, suggesting that these states may exist as bound configurations.
 In contrast, the $0^{++}$ and $1^{++}$ states are found above their respective thresholds, indicating resonance-like characteristics.
 Potential decay channels of these $\Omega\bar{\Omega}$ baryonium states have been analyzed, and such processes are anticipated to be experimentally accessible at current facilities, including BESIII, Belle II, and LHCb.

+It should be noted that the strong interaction in the $\Omega\bar{\Omega}$ system is expected to exhibit important similarities to that in the $\Omega\Omega$ system, in view of their closely related quark content and the underlying QCD dynamics.
+For the $\Omega\Omega$ ground state, lattice QCD calculations predict a binding energy of about 32 MeV in Ref.~\cite{Dhindsa:2025gae}, about 7 MeV in Ref.~\cite{Yamada:2014jra}, and about 1.6 MeV in Ref.~\cite{Gongyo:2017fjb}.
+These values show a slight discrepancy with our result, in which the binding energy of the $0^{-+}$ $\Omega\bar{\Omega}$ state is estimated to be approximately $(124.9 \pm 70.0)$ MeV.
+It is worth emphasizing, however, that the $\Omega\bar{\Omega}$ system corresponds to a baryonium configuration, where quark–antiquark annihilation effects may play a significant role, in contrast to the $\Omega\Omega$ dibaryon system.
+Indeed, within the framework of the chiral quark model and including the annihilation effect, the binding energy was found to be about 37–130 MeV in Ref.~\cite{Zhang:2006dy}, which is consistent with our result.

-This work was supported in part by Specific Fund of Fundamental Scientific Research Operating Expenses for Undergraduate Universities in Liaoning Province under Grants No. LJ212410165019 and the National Natural Science Foundation of China under Grants No. 12147214.
+This work was supported in part by the National Natural Science Foundation of China under Grants 12575106 and 12147214, and Specific Fund of Fundamental Scientific Research Operating Expenses for Undergraduate Universities in Liaoning Province under Grants No. LJ212410165019.